moritzfelipe/aura/contracts/aura-post/README.md

-# AuraPost Contract
+# Valeu Post Contract (AuraPost.sol)

 Minimal ERC-721 used for Phase 2 of the roadmap.
 Any address can call `publish` to mint a post NFT to itself.
-The contract stores a content hash alongside the token URI so the frontend can verify IPFS payloads.
+The contract stores a content hash alongside the token URI so the Valeu frontend can verify IPFS payloads.

 ## Key Functions